mparker2/mparker_phd_thesis/Chapter_6/text.md

 Since the Extensin exitrons appear in coding regions of DNA, if the spliced out region is not a multiple of three, then the resulting mRNA would be frameshifted, producing truncated and potentially deleterious proteins.
 We therefore tested whether the spliced reads in EXT9 and LRX3 contained gaps which were multiples of three or not.
 For both genes, almost all of the unique splice junction pairs were multiples of three (Fig \ref{splice_frame}a-b).
 This could be evidence that these exitrons are genuine and produce function gene products.
 On the other hand, we noted that splicing tended to occur between regions with high protein and DNA sequence level homology.
 EXT9, for example, is an incredibly repetitive gene with high self-homology (Fig \ref{ext_mapp}a).
 These in frame splice junctions could therefore simply be the result of mapping errors from the spliced aligner `STAR` [@Dobin2013], which utilises heuristics which may result in some reads from contiguous parts of the genome being mapped as spliced.
 If the homologous regions which could cause mapping errors within a gene also have homology at the protein level, as is the case in EXT9, then it is probable that erroneously spliced reads would be a multiple of three in intron length.

-If spliced reads mapping to EXT9 were the result of some systematic error in mapping, one might not expect to see much variation in the percent of reads mapping to a gene being spliced.
-We therefore correlated the expression of EXT9 in each sample from the root RNAseq dataset (measured in log2 counts per million or needs to be!) with the percent of reads which mapped with a splice site.
-We found a slight positive correlation between expression and splicing (Fig \ref{splice_frame}c).

 As a further precaution against these erroneous spliced mappings, we performed read simulation for each sample in the root RNAseq dataset.
 Put simply, the expression of each gene was quantified for each sample by counting the number of mapped reads, then `Polyester` (an Illumina sequencing read simulator) was run to generate reads from the reference transcriptome with the same read counts [@Frazee2015].
 These simulated reads were then remapped with `STAR` using the same parameters as the original mapping [@Dobin2013].
 We then performed a bootstrap analysis for EXT9 where we sampled one or more real/simulated sample pairs, and counted the number of unique splice donor/acceptor pairs that occurred in each.
 Junctions with the same exonic flanking sequence (using 20bp overhangs) or with edit distance of only one base were collapsed.
 Any junctions with flanking sequence that appeared as a contiguous kmer in the reference sequence of EXT9 were also removed.
 Despite this, we saw a consistently larger number of unique donor/acceptor splice pairs in the real data than in the simulated data (Fig \ref{splice_frame}d).

 \newpage